syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ### Value changed event

-Invoked during a drag when the user is updating a new value for the pointer by dragging.
+Called during a drag when the user is updating a new value for the pointer by dragging.

-The `ValueChanged` event contains the following argument.
+The [`ValueChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.Pointer.html#Syncfusion_SfGauge_XForms_Pointer_ValueChanged) event contains the following argument.

 * `Value` : Gets the updated value of the pointer.